wilsonality/f25-team2/doc/spartanslistSRS.md

 * NFR9: The system shall be available at all times.
 Maintenance will be scheduled during low traffic hours to impact user experiences as little as possible.

 #### 3.2.5 Compliance
+* NFR12: The final product shall follow the rubric outlined on Canvas.

 #### 3.2.6 Cost
 * NFR10: The system shall be developed with zero cost.